Dalvany/dalvany-image-panel/README.md

 Options for binding :

-- Show overlay : enable or disable overlay.
+- Overlay field : select the data field to use for binding (time fields are removed).
+If no field is selected, overlay will not be shown.
 - Position : select the position of the overlay.
 - Width : allow to select the width of the overlay (in pixel or percent of the image size).
 - Height : allow to select the height of the overlay (in pixel or percent of the image size).
-- Overlay field : select the data field to use for binding (time fields are removed).
 - Binding : allow to choose the color for each values.
 Allow also to choose color for unmapped values.

 # Screenshot